x-atlas-consortia/ubkg-box/README.md

 <img width="212" alt="image" src="https://github.com/user-attachments/assets/815336f4-4ae0-40e6-8b10-511250d213dd" />

-This repository describes **UBKGBox**: a self-contained, networked UBKG environment featuring:
+This repository describes **UBKGBox**: a self-contained, networked, multi-container UBKG application featuring:
-- an instance of a UBKG context running in neo4j, built from the [ubkg-neo4j](https://github.com/x-atlas-consortia/ubkg-neo4j) Docker architecture
+- a container hosting a UBKG context running in neo4j, built from the [ubkg-neo4j](https://github.com/x-atlas-consortia/ubkg-neo4j) Docker architecture
-- client applications that work with the UBKG instance, including:
+- containers that work with the UBKG instance, including:
    - an instance of the UBKG API (https://github.com/x-atlas-consortia/ubkg-api), a REST API
    - Swagger documentation for the UBKG API
    - an instance of [Guesdt](https://github.com/x-atlas-consortia/Guesdt), a Web UI that represents the UBKG in tree view
    - the neo4j browser
-- a home page with links to the client applications as well as the [UBKG Documentation](https://ubkg.docs.xconsortia.org/) site.
+- a front-end UI with networked links to client components, built from the [ubkg-front-end](https://github.com/x-atlas-consortia/ubkg-front-end) architecture

-**UBKGBox** consolidates components with source from different GitHub repositories.
+- **UBKGBox** consolidates components with source from different GitHub repositories.
 Although the component repositories will provide some documentation regarding integration into **UBKGBox**, this repository serves as the central documentation source.

 # Obtaining UBKGBox
-**UBKGBox** is distributed as a Zip file that can be downloaded from the [UBKG Download](https://ubkg-downloads.xconsortia.org/) site.
+Instances of **UBKGBox** are distributed as a Zip file that can be downloaded from the [UBKG Download](https://ubkg-downloads.xconsortia.org/) site.
 _Additional instructions pending_

 # UBKGBox Architecture